Lost-Crow23/MongoDB/MongoDB.md

 - Easy integration, consists of drivers and connectors for many programming langauges and platforms.
 - Cloud based, an atlas of database service, which MongoDB is properly managed within it's deployment on AWS, Google cloud and Azure.

-What is seeding in MongoDB?
-Why do Mongo databases need to be seeded?
+<h2>What is seeding in MongoDB?
+Why do Mongo databases need to be seeded?</h2>

 - Refers to the process of initializing a database with predefined data used for testing or development.
 - Seed data can be created using MongoDB's shell or client libraries or importing data from a JSON file.